mosip/inji-certify/README.md

 - `invalid_proof` error while downloading credentials --> check the `audUrl` value, it should be the hostname of the injicertify instance
 - `invalid_assertion` at the token endpoint of eSignet --> check the `aud` env value
+- while using Postman do check if an Environment is set for the pre & post request scripts to be able to carry forward & override the variables; and set the correct Hostnames and other entities correctly via the Variables section for a Postman collection

 ## Helm Deployments